-In the 3rd chapter of Quiet: The Power of Introverts in a World That Can’t Stop Talking, Cain presents the findings of K. Anders Ericsson, a psychologist and a pioneer in the field of human performance.
+In chapter three of Quiet: The Power of Introverts in a World That Can’t Stop Talking, Cain presents the findings of K. Anders Ericsson, a psychologist and a pioneer in the field of human performance.

 In one of Ericsson’s famous experiments, researchers placed expert violinists at the Music Academy in West Berlin into one of three groups.
 The groups were (1)‘best violinists,’ (2)‘good violinists’ and (3) those who were ‘training to be violin instructors.’

 In addition, researchers then interviewed the musicians and asked them to keep diaries which detailed their length of practice sessions.
 The goal of the research was to identify whether or not there was a correlation between the number of hours spent practicing alone and the musician’s level of expertise.

 THE FINDINGS: Even though all 3 groups had similar demands on their time with relation to class activities, the ‘best violinists’ spent over an average 3.5 hours a day practicing in solitude whilst the other two groups averaged just over 9 hours per week.

 As Cain writes: “The best violinists rated ‘practice alone’ as the most important of all their music-related activities.”
 This is when, as they would describe, the real work gets done.